Productivity8 min read· April 22, 2026

-Step-by-step guide to set up Claude 3.5 Sonnet API with Node.js, Python, and cURL.
-Includes examples, pricing, and migrating from GPT-4.
+Step-by-step guide to set up Claude Sonnet 4.6 API with Python, Node.js, and cURL.
+1M token context, $3/$15 per MTok pricing, and how to migrate from GPT-5.4.

 But the API setup intimidates beginners.
 Where do you get the API key?
-How do you authenticate?
 Which SDK?
+What's a token?
 This guide walks through every step — you'll have Claude running in 5 minutes.

 What is Claude API?

-Claude API lets you send text prompts to Claude's model and get responses programmatically.
-You pay per token (like GPT-4 API), but no monthly subscription.
+Claude API lets you send text prompts to Claude and get responses programmatically.
+You pay per token (input + output), no monthly subscription required.

 When to use Claude API: